 In software development, productivity can often stall due to team size and limited resources.

 Teams that are too small struggle to produce a quality product within an acceptable timeframe.
 Team members may also feel stressed and overworked, increasing the odds that they may look for work elsewhere.
 Team attrition hits small teams especially hard.

 Large teams can experience productivity lags as well.
 They may need specific expertise in a critical area.
 A delay in one area will affect the overall schedule at some point.

-Companies can turn to team augmentation strategies to address stalled productivity, such as bringing on a contract developer or additional resources.
+Companies can turn to outsourced software development and team augmentation strategies to address stalled productivity, such as bringing on a contract developer or additional resources.